-The Ten Steps of How to Buy Your Dream Home
+10 Steps to Get You into Your Dream Home

-Buying a home is a very exciting event in your life, especially when it’s your first home.
+Buying a home is an exciting time in your life, especially when it’s your first home.
 What should you expect as part of your home buying process?
 We’ve broken it down into ten simple steps, so you know exactly what to expect throughout the process.

 - How long has your agent been working in real estate?